amandacarbone/final-project-amanda-jacoyia-britta/README.md

 ## Get Started by running `npm install`

-This project uses several node modules, you'll need them for the full "_experience_"
+This project uses several node modules.
+You'll need them for the full "_experience_".

 In the project directory, you can run: